photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Cache, session, thumbnail, and sidecar files will be created in the *storage* folder:

-- It must always be configured in your `docker-compose.yml` file so that you do not lose these files after a reboot or upgrade
+- it must always be configured in your `docker-compose.yml` file so that you do not lose these files after a reboot or upgrade
-- Never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden
+- never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden
-- We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
+- we recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
-- Mounting [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) or using them inside the *storage* folder is currently not supported.
+- mounting [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) or using them inside the *storage* folder is currently not supported

 !!! tldr ""
     Should you later move your instance to another host, the easiest and most time-saving way is to copy the entire *storage* folder, although some files may be recreated.